WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 ---
 # Webpack CSS source maps

-As one can see `sourceMap` option is pased to (S)CSS related loaders in *webpack.front.config.js*.
+As one can see `sourceMap` option is passed to (S)CSS related loaders in *webpack.front.config.js*.
 But where are the source maps?
 No inline or map files are present, when inspecting `.app` class in browser's devtools - it references to compiled `index.css`, not `index.global.scss` which is the actual *source*.

 Use webpack [devtool](https://webpack.js.org/configuration/devtool/) configuration.